-- Want to put two sinks side by side?
-Make certain that they are at least 4 inches apart from one another.
+- If you want to place two sinks side by side, make certain that they are at least 4 inches apart from one another.

-- Bathroom code typically mandates that sinks should be at least four (4) inches from bathtubs.
+- Bathroom code typically mandates that sinks should be at least 4 inches away from bathtubs.

-- Bathroom building code typically says that toilets need at least twenty-inch (21) inches of clearance in front.
-Thirty (30) inches provides a more comfortable space, though.
+- Bathroom building code typically says that toilets need at least 21 inches of clearance in front of the toilet.
+While it is not required, opting for 30 inches of room provides a more comfortable space.

-- Side to side clearance: a minimum of 15" from center-line of the toilet to the nearest obstruction.
-However, 18" provides better clearance in most cases.
+- Side-to-side clearance: a minimum of 15 inches from the center-line of the toilet to the nearest obstruction.
+However, 18 inches provides better clearance in most cases.

 Bathroom code as it relates to electricity is very important due to the possibility of shocks and fire.

-- Outlets must be GFCI (ground fault current interrupter) outlets.
+- All outlets must be GFCI (ground fault current interrupter) outlets.

-- Bathroom code doesn't want you standing in tubs or showers while turning switches on or off, so switches must be sixty (60) inches minimum from these places.
+- Bathroom code doesn't want you standing in tubs or showers while turning switches on or off, so switches must be 60 inches minimum from these places.

-Though based on the framework of model codes, bathroom code is not the same everywhere.
+Though based on the framework of model codes, the bathroom code is not the same everywhere.
 Codes in Maine may not necessarily be the same as codes in Florida.
-Not only that, municipalities can add their own twists to the code to adapt to local needs.
+Not only that, but municipalities can add their twists to the code to adapt to local needs.